Applied AI

 Operational readiness involves governance alignment, testing disciplines, and phased adoption.
 Practices include:

-• CI/CD for policy artifacts: versioned policy modules and simulation configurations with automated validation steps.
+• CI/CD for policy artifacts with automated validation

-• Continuous validation and backtesting: compare sandbox outputs with historical outcomes to calibrate models and metrics.
+• Continuous validation and backtesting against historical outcomes

 Strategic Perspective

-Viewing the AI-Driven Regulatory Sandbox as a strategic platform rather than a single project yields long-term benefits for New York and Toronto policy programs.
-A platform-oriented approach ensures reusability, interoperability, and continuous modernization across jurisdictions, while preserving the ability to tailor experiments to local legal and regulatory contexts.
+Viewing the AI-driven regulatory sandbox as a strategic platform yields long-term benefits for New York and Toronto policy programs.
+A platform approach supports reusability, interoperability, and ongoing modernization across jurisdictions while allowing local customization.